jguarino17/kazpa-chat-clean/knowledge/canon/vps.md

 Keep these secure.
 Do not share them.

-### Step 2 — Download Microsoft Remote Desktop
+### Step 2 — Download Microsoft App
-- **Windows**: Search "Remote Desktop Connection" in the Start menu, or download "Microsoft Remote Desktop" from the Microsoft Store
+- **Windows**: Search "Remote Desktop Connection" in the Start menu, or download "Microsoft App" from the Microsoft Store
-- **Mac**: Download "Microsoft Remote Desktop" from the Mac App Store
+- **Mac**: Download "Microsoft App" from the Mac App Store
-- **iPhone/iPad**: Download "Microsoft Remote Desktop" from the App Store
+- **iPhone/iPad**: Download "Microsoft App" from the App Store
-- **Android**: Download "Microsoft Remote Desktop" from the Google Play Store
+- **Android**: Download "Microsoft App" from the Google Play Store

 ### Step 3 — Connect to Your VPS
-1. Open Microsoft Remote Desktop
+1. Open Microsoft App
 2. Click the "+" or "Add PC" button
 3. Enter the IP address from your VPS provider email
 4. Add your username and password